 Beginning with USDA's FY1996 appropriation (P.L.
 104-37), Congress consolidated the water and waste disposal grant and loan appropriations in a single Rural Community Assistance Program.
-Funds available through appropriations for water and waste disposal grants and loans in RCAP for FY2006 and FY2007were, respectively, \$527 million and \$427 million.
-For FY2008, the President's budget requests \$499 million in appropriations for these programs.
-According to the budget justification, the proposal for water and waste disposal grants and loans will support \$1.4 billion in program activity, counting both appropriations and repaid loan monies still available, because of flexibility in RCAP to transfer funding among programs.
-Also, with the relatively low interest rate on loans, more rural communities are able to afford to repay loans, so that the overall program should be able to operate at a higher loan-to-grant ratio and thus a lower federal subsidy.10 In addition to the traditional grants and loans in FY2007, USDA also has available \$13.7 million for emergency and imminent community water assistance grants, \$990,000 for grants to provide loans for individually-owned water well systems, and \$495,000 to capitalize revolving loans for water and waste disposal systems.
-The FY2008 budget requests no funds for these assistance activities.
+Funds available through FY2010 appropriations for water and waste disposal grants and loans are \$551 million (P.L.
+111-80).
+For FY2011, the President's budget requested \$535 million in appropriations for these programs.
+According to the budget justification, this proposal will support \$1.6 billion in program activity, counting both appropriations and activities resulting from direct and guaranteed loans.
+Out of the total FY2010 funds, USDA has available \$993,000 for grants to provide loans for individually owned water well systems and \$497,000 to capitalize revolving loans for water and waste disposal systems.
+The FY2011 budget requested the same level of funding for these assistance activities.

-Statutory and Regulatory Authority.
 Statutory authority for the water and waste disposal loan and grant programs is the Consolidated Farm and Rural Development Act, as amended, Section 306, 7 U.S.C.
 1926.
-Regulations for these
+Regulations for these programs are codified at 7 CFR Parts 1778-1780.11